 For nearly all investors, the answer to all four is no.

 Markets are ruthlessly efficient at separating luck from skill — far more efficient than our pattern-seeking brains.
-Most managers fail.
-The average winner barely wins and can't prove it.
-Even the greatest investor alive regressed when scale became a constraint.
+Virtually all managers fail the two-sample significance of alpha test.
+Even one of the greatest investors alive failed the test in a second sample of time.

 Resources